SPECIAL SUBMISSIONS ONLY • Final deadlines have passed. If

 MISSION & OBJECTIVE

 Cinéfest Sudbury’s programming initiatives continue to fulfill and redefine the organization’s mandate, objectives and vision, which are built upon the Festival’s ability to attract audiences for the best in Canadian and International cinema.
 Cinéfest Sudbury is continually searching for films that challenge and inspire the Festival’s audience and is constantly working to introduce up-and-coming film artists to receptive and critical film enthusiasts.
-Programming highlights from the 2016 edition of the festival included Maudie (Heather Haldane), Toni Erdmann (Maren Ade), The Dressmaker (Jocelyn Moorhouse) and The Headhunters Calling (Mark Williams).
+Programming highlights from the 2018 edition of the Festival included The Grizzlies, What They Had, The Sisters Brothers, Sharkwater: Extinction, Through Black Spruce, Le grand bain and Dogman.
+In 2018, Cinéfest screened 119 films to an audience that exceeded 34,000.

-Northern Ontario boasts a booming film industry that has attracted major film and television productions in recent year and Cinéfest has been thrilled to lead promotion of the efforts of our region’s crew and industry stakeholders.
-These promotional efforts extend to informing filmmakers about the incentives and infrastructure available for their future production efforts.
+Northern Ontario boasts a booming film industry that has attracted major film and television productions in recent years and Cinéfest has been thrilled to lead promotion of the efforts of its region’s crew and industry stakeholders.
+These promotional efforts extend to informing Canadian and International filmmakers about the incentives and infrastructure available for their future production efforts.
 New resources (full service film studios) and infrastructure (equipment houses), along with training opportunities and tax credits are making Northern Ontario an enticing shooting location for many producers.
-Each new production provides invaluable guidance and potential opportunity for filmmakers seeking to advance their craft.
-Recent films that have been shot in Northern Ontario include Mean Dreams (Nathan Morlando), Born to be Blue (Robert Budreau) and Two Lovers and a Bear (Kim Nguyen).
+Recent films that have been shot in Northern Ontario include Remember (Atom Egoyan), Mean Dreams (Nathan Morlando), Born to Be Blue (Robert Budreau), Two Lovers and a Bear (Kim Nguyen), and Through Black Spruce (Don McKellar).

-For over 29 years, Cinefest Sudbury has bought the most exciting independent cinema from around the world to local and visiting audiences.
-Through a partnership with the Film Circuit, an initiative that was developed by Cinéfest and is now housed by the Toronto International Film Festival Group, Cinéfest Sudbury provides filmmakers the chance to reach a wider audience as Film Circuit programmers attend Cinéfest to consider Festival selections and submissions to screen in their home community.
-Overall, Cinéfest’s commitment to excellence attracts filmmakers seeking to showcase their art to an audience hungry for cinema.
-Cinéfest is a festival that is passionate about film and strives to create a dynamic synergy between filmmakers, audience and industry in an atmosphere that celebrates artistic achievement.
+For over 30 years, Cinéfest Sudbury has presented the most exciting independent cinema from around the world to local and visiting audiences.
+Through partnership with the Film Circuit, an initiative that was developed by Cinéfest and is now housed by the Toronto International Film Festival Group, Cinéfest Sudbury provides filmmakers with a chance to reach a wider audience, as Film Circuit programmers attend Cinéfest to consider Festival selections and submissions to screen in their home community.

 ABOUT THE FESTIVAL

-In 2010, Cinéfest Sudbury introduced The Cinema Summit, a four-day presentation, exchange and development series, devoted to the celebration, promotion and advancement of Canada’s new and emerging filmmaking talent.
-Aside from expanding the number of film screenings attended by talent associated with selected films, Cinema Summit featured additional panel discussions, master classes and lectures with specific topics of focus, and introduced attendees to experts in the film and media arts industries.
+In 2010, Cinéfest Sudbury introduced The Cinema Summit, a presentation, exchange and development series, devoted to the celebration, promotion and advancement of Canada’s new and emerging filmmaking talent.
 Cinema Summit represents Cinéfest’s next efforts to inspire audiences, talent, students and industry.

 Information not provided.